hhhuangqiong/MPS/docs/PROJECT_STRUCTURE.md

 - bpmn

 Coordinates provisioning process event handlers.
-Open bpmn/provisioning.bpmn in [Camunda Modeler](https://camunda.org/download/modeler/) to see the flow of events
+Open bpmn/provisioning.bpmn in [Camunda Modeler](https://camunda.org/download/modeler/) to see the flow of events.
+See [BPMN Guide](BPMN_GUIDE.md) for additional details about module organization.

 - config